konstellation-io/kre/README.md

 ## Runners

 Each language has a specialized runner associated with it.
 They are located at the [kre-runners repo](https://github.com/konstellation-io/kre-runners).
 You must clone that repository in a folder named `runners` at the root level inside this repository.

+# KDL Server Chart

+## Upgrading Chart

+### Upgrading an existing Release to a new major version

+A major chart version change (like v0.15.3 -> v1.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 1.X to 2.X

+This major version come with changes in resource labels, some labels that has changed are immutable and the resources must be removed from the release namespace before applying the Chart upgrade.

+The commit that introduces the changes is [located here](https://github.com/konstellation-io/kre/pull/585).

 # Architecture